2009 North Indian Ocean cyclone season: Cyclonic Storm Phyan

 Cyclonic Storm Phyan developed as a tropical disturbance to the southwest of Colombo in Sri Lanka late on November 4.
 Over the next couple of days the disturbance gradually developed before weakening as it made landfall on Southern India on November 7.
 After the disturbance had emerged into the Arabian Sea late on November 8 it rapidly became more marked with the India Meteorological Department (IMD) reporting early on November 9 that the disturbance had intensified into a Depression and designated it as Depression ARB 03 whilst the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert.
 Later that day the JTWC designated the system as Cyclone 04A.
 During the next day as the Depression turned towards the northeast, the IMD reported that it had intensified into a Cyclonic Storm and named it Phyan.
+(Note: The name Phyan (Burmese: ဖျံ, [pʰjàɴ]) was contributed by Myanmar and refers to the smooth-coated otter (Lutrogale perspicillata) in Burmese.)
 Chandwad in Maharashtra recorded 240 mm of rainfall in 48 hours between 11 and 12 November.
 The maximum winds of 68 km/h were reported in Pune at the time of landfall.
 However the coastal areas recorded 75 km/h winds.
 Seven persons died and about 44 fishermen were missing due to the cyclone.

 As a tropical disturbance, Phyan caused heavy rainfall in Tamil Nadu.
 Kethi in Nilgiris district of Tamil Nadu received 82 cm of rainfall in 24 hours, beating the previous 24-hour rainfall record for Tamil Nadu.
 Kethi recorded 1171 mm of rainfall in 72 hours, making Phyan the 5th wettest cyclone in India.

 Cyclonic Storm Ward

 On December 10, RSMC New Delhi announced that Depression BOB 05 had formed, about 400 km east-southeast of Batticaloa, Sri Lanka.
 The next day it strengthened to become Cyclonic Storm Ward.
+(Note: The name Ward (Arabic: ورد, [ward]) was contributed by Oman and means "roses" in Arabic.)
 After wandering some time to the east of Sri Lanka, the system made landfall near Trincomalee on December 14 as a Deep Depression.
 Cyclonic Storm Ward dissipated completely on December 16.
 Sirkali in Tamil Nadu recorded 140 mm of rainfall on 15 December.
 Maximum winds of 25 knots (46 km/h) was reported at the Pamban observatory in coastal Tamil Nadu.